Large-Signal Stability of Power Systems with Mixtures of GFL, GFM and GSP Inverters: GFM-GSP Interaction

-\figref{Sim_3_2}(a)(b) shows the change in DOA and CCR with increasing $m_q$, while other system parameters remain constant.
-Under a large $m_q$, the system's stability domain approaches that of a system where IBR2 is replaced by a GFM inverter, indicating that a higher $m_q$ makes the GSP inverter exhibit dynamics similar to a GFM inverter.
-Although the large $m_q$ in the GSP inverter enhances transient stability, it also reduces the bandwidth of the TVC, to ensure small-signal stability \cite{8743441}, making high $m_q$ impractical.
-Thus, GFM inverters remain superior to GSP inverters. \figref{Sim_3_2}(c)(d) illustrates the effect of the GSP inverter's location, with TVC, on the DOA.
-The total impedance of the transmission line for IBR1, $Z_1 + Z_g$, is kept constant at 1.1 p.u.
-The results show that when IBR2 is placed too close to either IBR1 or the infinite bus, the DOA decreases.
-The DOA and CCR is maximized when $X_1 \approx X_g$, consistent with the conclusions drawn in Section \ref{STATCOM_location}.
+\figref{Sim_3_2} shows how the ROA and SR change with system parameters.
+The change of ROA with increasing $k_v$ is shown in subplot (a) (other system parameters remain constant) and subplot (b) is the corresponding change in SR with the system becoming more stable for large $k_v$ and approaching the situation where IBR2 was a GFM inverter.
+Although the large $k_v$ in the GSP inverter enhances large-signal stability, there is a tension with small-signal stability \cite{8743441} which will require a reduction in voltage control bandwidth which makes high $k_v$ impractical and thus, GFM inverters remain superior to GSP inverters in this context.
+Subplots (c) and (d) show the effect of the location of the GSP inverter on the ROA and SR. The value of $X_g$ is varied while keeping the total impedance for IBR1, $X_1 + X_g$, constant at 1.1~pu.
+The results show that when IBR2 is placed too close to either IBR1 or the infinite bus, the ROA decreases.
+The ROA and SR are maximized when $X_1 \approx X_g$, consistent with the conclusions drawn in Section \ref{STATCOM_location}.